-- Online: Calgary Film has a new, custom-made online box office system this year.
+- Online: CIFF added a new, custom-made online box office system last year.
 It’s speedy, well-organized and allows you to manage individual ticket purchases, ticket bundle redemption and pass holder reservations with ease.

 - Festival box office: Located on the main level of Eau Claire Market, this sales point has more cashiers than front-of-line venue box offices and is dedicated solely to ticketing.